Discover Killarney National Park

 Connect with the Irish wilderness!

-Did you know that?
-Killarney National Park has been a UNESCO World Heritage Site since 1982, under the designation of “Biosphere Reserve”.
+Did you know?
+Killarney National Park has been a UNESCO World Heritage Site since 1982, under the designation of“Biosphere Reserve“.

-A term that illustrates the wild beauty of the park: here, the hand of Man is almost absent.
-Only nature and its wide open spaces reign, in a harmony of striking charm.
-And this is the magic of the place!
+A term that illustrates the wild beauty of the park: here, the hand of man is virtually absent.
+Nature and wide-open spaces reign supreme, in a harmony of striking charm.
+And that’s the magic of the place!

-It is very pleasant to walk along their shores, or to admire them from the top of the mountains.
-There are 4 main high peaks: Purple Mountain, Shehy Mountain, Mangerton Mountain and Torc Mountain.
-There are a few trails for good walkers who are not afraid of heights.
-Starting with the circuit starting from Purple Mountain and going through MacGillycuddy’s Reek.
-Count 11 km to go around it: it will take you no less than 3 hours!
+It’s a pleasure to walk along their shores or admire them from the mountains.
+In fact, there are 4 main peaks: Purple Mountain, Shehy Mountain, Mangerton Mountain and Torc Mountain.
+There are a number of trails for good walkers who are not afraid of the gradient.
+Starting on Purple Mountain, the circuit winds its way between MacGillycuddy’s Reek.
+Allow 11 km to go round it: it will take you no less than 3 hours!

-If you like the sites more “easy access”, we recommend several ultra-tourist spots:
+If you prefer more “accessible” sites, we recommend several ultra-touristic spots:

-• The Gap of Dunloe: this is a beautiful narrow valley, to be explored on foot, by bike, by minibus or by horse-drawn carriage.
-The place is very romantic and offers breathtaking landscapes.
+• The Gap of Dunloe: a magnificent, narrow valley to explore on foot, by bike, mini-bus or horse-drawn carriage.
+The place is as romantic as it gets, with breathtaking scenery.
 A very romantic place for lovers!

-• The Muckross House: it is an Irish manor house from 1843.
-Its 65 rooms and its unique style make it a particularly interesting place.
-Today converted into a museum, the establishment offers a fascinating exhibition!
-Don’t miss its breathtaking view of the park: it’s the highlight of the show!
+• Muckross House: an Irish manor house built in 1843.
+Its 65 rooms and unique style make it a particularly interesting place to visit.
+Now converted into a museum, the establishment offers a fascinating exhibition!
+Don’t miss its breathtaking view over the park: it’s a bit of a showstopper!

-• The Ladies View: this is a viewpoint overlooking the Upper lake, a lake in the Park.
-A magical place, much appreciated by Queen Victoria, even back then!
+• Ladies View: a viewpoint overlooking Upper Lake, one of the Park’s lakes.
+A magical place, much appreciated even by Queen Victoria!

-• The Torc Waterfall: this is a wild waterfall, located in the middle of the forest, at the foot of Torc Mountain.
-Its setting is of a rare authenticity.
-Only elves and leprechauns are missing to complete the scenery!
+• Torc Waterfall: a wild waterfall in the middle of the forest at the foot of Torc Mountain.
+The setting is one of rare authenticity.
+All we need are elves and leprechauns to complete the picture!

-• The Ross Castle: an Irish castle in an excellent state of conservation, dating from the 15th century!
+• Ross Castle: an Irish castle in an excellent state of preservation, dating back to the 15th century!
 A historical marvel to discover!

-Note that Killarney National Park also has a particularly rich flora and fauna.
-There are many rare species present and it can happen to come across red deer (the Park shelters the last herd of the country), peregrine falcons, wild ducks… etc…
+Killarney National Park also boasts a particularly rich flora and fauna.
+Many rare species are present, and you may come across red deer (the Park is home to the country’s last remaining herd), peregrine falcons, wild ducks… etc.

-Make sure you bring good shoes and a good camera if you are hiking: you quickly get caught up in the game and the more you walk, the more intense the scenery will be!
-You’ll be amazed!
+Bring good shoes and a good camera if you’re hiking: you’ll quickly get hooked, and the more you hike, the more intense the scenery will be!
+You’re in for a real treat!